Braves vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Braves vs. Marlins: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Ronald Acuna Jr. and the Atlanta Braves square off against Jorge Soler and the Miami Marlins on Tuesday at 7:20 PM ET.
+Ronald Acuna Jr. and the Atlanta Braves will see Sandy Alcantara starting for the Miami Marlins on Wednesday at 7:20 PM ET.

-Oddsmakers list the Braves as -250 moneyline favorites, while giving the underdog Marlins +190 moneyline odds.
-An 8.5-run total has been set for the contest.
+The Marlins are +135 moneyline underdogs for this matchup against the favored Braves (-160).
+The matchup's total is listed at 8.5 runs.

 Rep your team with officially licensed Bravesgear!
 Head to Fanatics to find jerseys, shirts, and much more.